-- E. Distribution Schemes: - 1.
-Primary Loop Distribution: - a.
-Related sections: - 1.
+E. Distribution Schemes:

+- 1. Primary Loop Distribution: - Related sections: a. - 1.
 260513 Medium Voltage Cable - 2.
-260526 Grounding and Bonding - 3.
-260543 Underground Ductbanks, Manholes and Vaults - 4.
-260553 Identification for Electrical Systems - 5.
-261219 Pad-mounted, Liquid-Filled Medium-Voltage Transformers - 6.
-261328 Medium-Voltage Loop Switches - b.
-Key design elements for primary loop distribution (see related sections for additional information): - 1.
-Loop switches are manually-operated, load-break 3-position, grounding switches. - a.
-Switch ways 1 and 2 are always used for loop cables or for feeder and loop cables.
-Remaining ways 3 and higher are used for transformer laterals. - b.
-All load connected to a primary loop shall be connected through a loop switch.
-No direct connection of a transformer or other load to a loop cable is permitted. - c.
-Fault indicators are installed on each switched way. - 2.
-No wye or other multi-way splices or connections are permitted on loop cables or laterals. - 3.
-Transformers are pad-mounted, compartmental types with internal primaryovercurrent protection. - a.
-Subsurface transformers may be considered where padmounted types cannot be accommodated. - 4.
-Connect one transformer per switched lateral, one lateral per switched way. - c.
-Primary loop distribution scheme is illustrated on following page:
+260526 Grounding and Bonding - 260543 Underground Ductbanks, Manholes and Vaults 3. - 260553 Identification for Electrical Systems 4 - 261219 Pad-mounted, Liquid-Filled Medium-Voltage Transformers 5. - 261328 Medium-Voltage Loop Switches - Key design elements for primary loop distribution (see related sections for b. additional information): - Loop switches are manually-operated, load-break 3-position, 1. grounding switches. - Switch ways 1 and 2 are always used for loop cables or for feeder and loop cables.
+Remaining ways 3 and higher are used for transformer laterals. - All load connected to a primary loop shall be connected through a loop switch.
+No direct connection of a transformer or other load to a loop cable is permitted. - Fault indicators are installed on each switched way. - 2.
+No wye or other multi-way splices or connections are permitted on loop cables or laterals. - Transformers are pad-mounted, compartmental types with internal 3. primaryovercurrent protection. - Subsurface transformers may be considered where padmounted types cannot be accommodated. - Connect one transformer per switched lateral, one lateral per 4. switched way. - Primary loop distribution scheme is illustrated on following page: C.